 - Verbascum densiflorum (Dense-flowered Mullein). new VC record.
-See SBC 2020 poster (left). - Galega officinalis (Goat's Rue) A new record for vc85 (pictured below) - Hirschfeldia incana (Hoary Mustard) first record since 1962. - Galinsoga quadriradiata (Shaggy Soldier) Second record for vc85 (pictured below left). - Lactuca virosa (Great Lettuce) A new site in east Fife, the other two sites are near Newburgh. - Campanula glomerata (Clustered Bellflower) Rare in vc85
+See page 9 and photo on inside cover. - · Galega officinalis (Goat's Rue) A new record for vc85. - · Hirschfeldia incana (Hoary Mustard) first record since 1962. - · Galinsoga quadriradiata (Shaggy Soldier) Second record for vc85. - Lactuca virosa (Great Lettuce) A new site in east Fife, the other two sites are near Newburgh. - · Campanula glomerata (Clustered Bellflower) Rare in vc85